-record (MRR) alerting the schools to a possible overlap in enrollment.
+The COD System sends the school that submitted the second or subsequent disbursement information a response document that contains warning edit 69.
 Warning edit 69 informs schools that submit second or subsequent disbursement information that Pell disbursements for a student have been received from two or more schools, and the enrollment dates for the student are within 30 days of one another.
+The COD System also sends a multiple reporting record (MRR) to all the schools with accepted disbursement information in the COD system for the student and the award year.
+The MRR alerts the schools to a possible overlap in enrollment.

 The Department expects all schools involved to cooperate in resolving the concurrent enrollment issue.
-To help facilitate resolution, the MRR contains the Pell contact information, as reported by the schools to COD, for the schools involved.
+To help facilitate resolution, the MRR contains the Pell contact information, as reported by the schools to the COD System, for the schools involved.